View from behind of line of graduates in robes

 With all these routes, please exercise careful judgement moving in with people you don’t know.

-It can sometimes be quite difficult to get your first foot into the rental market, but a bit of broad advice is:
+Sometimes it can be quite difficult to get your foot into the rental market, but a bit of broad advice is:

-- You'll need references from previous landlords – unfortunately, the Bath Spa Accommodation team is unable to act as a referee, however, the fees team can provide a financial reference and confirm the period of stay in Bath Spa Accommodation.
+• You'll likely need a reference from previous landlords.
+The BSU Accommodation team is unable to act as a referee, however, the Fees team can provide a financial reference and confirm the period of your stay in Bath Spa Accommodation.
 They can be contacted at fees@bathspa.ac.uk

-- Complete your inventory to make sure you won’t be blamed for any pre-existing damage to the flat.
+• Complete your inventory to make sure you won’t be blamed for any pre-existing damage to the flat.
+Take photos

 Depending on where you've lived before, you may be used to paying bills.
 However, moving out after university will mean paying some new ones, such as Council Tax.